 As with most Chinese visas, your stay limit can be anywhere between 30-120 days.

-Most of the time you can request and be granted a 60-day stay per entry (for tourists this is the max) but if you need something longer you can make a special request, which is sometime granted for the case of business or family visit visas.
+Most of the time you can request and be granted a 60-day stay per entry (for tourists this is the max) but if you need something longer you can make a special request.
+These requests aren’t usually granted unless you’re coming in on a business or family visit visa.

 More than likely they’ll make you give a reason for this special request and it’s entirely up to the consulate to determine whether or not they give you an extended stay visa.